EngreitzLab/V2G/README.md

 # V2G
 The V2G pipeline links genetic variants to their target genes on a cell-type specific basis.
-The only input required is a table of variants of interest, formatted as described in "".
+The only input required is a table of variants of interest, formatted as described in **Variant table** section.

 You can download ABC predictions in 131 cell types and tissues from [here](https://www.engreitzlab.org/resources), and the corresponding accessible peaks from [here](https://mitra.stanford.edu/engreitz/public/SchnitzlerKang2023/EnhancerList.minus150).

 ## Preprocessing
 Create a variant list for each trait.
-This step is not required as long as the variant.list has the requreid columes specified in  **Variant table**.
+This step is not required as long as the variant.list has the requreid columes specified in  **Variant table** section.
 *See **Variant table** section for required columns in the variant lists.*
 LD-expand Aragam and Harst variants and include fine-mapped variants from the publication.
 ```